thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 o The development of:

 - A programming convention / style guide document
-- Other General Prject Documentation
+- Other General Project Documentation

 o Research of: